GaelVaroquaux/website/content/programming/sklearn_inria_community_manager.rst

    :width: 300

-As both the scikit-learn and the pydata community have grown, communication becomes a bottleneck.
+As both the scikit-learn and the PyData community have grown, communication becomes a bottleneck.
 There are so many little things to make an open-source community productive: facilitating on-boarding, dividing efficiently the workload, documenting well the decision making, organizing fun sprints, making sure that issue triaging is efficient...

-We are looking for someone who is passionate about open-source communities, and who wants to be herding such cats.
+We are looking for someone passionate about open-source communities and who wants to be herding such cats.

 Increasing our corporate visibility
 ------------------------------------

 Scikit-learn is one of the most used data-science tools.
-But if you talk to senior decision makers, their perception sometimes differ.
+However, talking to senior decision-makers, their perception sometimes differs.
 Indeed, we are competing for visibility with many powerful actors.

-It is crucial that we communicate beyond the open-source world to develop a strong brand for scikit-learn.
+We must communicate beyond the open-source world to develop a strong brand for scikit-learn.
 Good communication will help us find new sponsors, a key ingredient of growth and sustainability for scikit-learn.